 - Sensors: GPS, barometer, accelerometer, three-axis gyroscope, proximity sensor, barometer, digital compass

 While some were disappointed by the lack of 5G in the 2019 lineup of iPhones, 2020 seems to be another story altogether.
 According to Kuo, the iPhone 12 Pro and 12 Pro Max will feature 5G connectivity for both mmWave and sub-6 GHz bands, increasing the lifespan of the devices with regards to connectivity speeds.
 That's backed up by reports that Apple is implementing wider antennas in the design to compensate for 5G.
+A new rumor even suggests that only the US versions of the iPhone 12 line will even get 5G.

 That said, Kuo has some doubters.
 Analyst Susquehanna claims that only sub-6 GHz bands will be supported this year, with mmWave technology coming to future iPhones.
 The latter supports speeds of up to 1 Gbps, while the former supports a range between 100–150 Mbps.
 Kuo subsequently followed up with a later report confirming support for mmWave 5G, appearing confident in his earlier statement.